2004 American League Championship Series: Game 7

 leadoff double to Hideki Matsui, who scored on Bernie Williams's double.
 After Jorge Posada grounded out, Williams scored on Kenny Lofton's single, but John Olerud struck out and Cairo flew out to end the inning.
 In the eighth, Mark Bellhorn homered for the second night in a row off of Tom Gordon to make it 9–3 Boston.
 Next inning, Nixon hit a leadoff single, advanced to second on a Doug Mientkiewicz single, then went to third on a Mueller fly out before scoring on a sacrifice fly by Cabrera.
 Mariano Rivera relieved Gordon and retired Damon to end the inning.

 Mike Timlin pitched a scoreless eighth and started the 9th for the Red Sox, but allowed a leadoff single to Matsui and walked Lofton with two outs.
 Alan Embree was brought in to finish the game for Boston.
 At 12:01 am, on October 21, Rubén Sierra hit a groundball to second baseman Pokey Reese, who threw to first baseman Doug Mientkiewicz to finish the unprecedented comeback.
 It was their first pennant since 1986.
-The Red Sox won 10–3 and became the third team in sports history and the first since the 1975 NHL's New York Islanders to win a seven-game series after losing the first three games.
+The Red Sox won 10–3 and became the third team in sports history and the first since the National Hockey League's (NHL) New York Islanders in 1975 to win a seven-game series after losing the first three games.
 For the Yankees, this was their first time losing an ALCS in eight appearances (their last ALCS elimination was in 1980).
 David Ortiz was named the series MVP.

 This was the last ALCS game at the Old Yankee Stadium.

 David Ortiz was named ALCS MVP.